 Now, for the ultimate in luxury consider a suite on the hotel’s covetable 16th floor, serious splurge territory.
 Here you can actually receive a top floor buy out, the ultimate resort experience for extended families and friends.
 This would include the nine-bedroom Royal Suite with three living rooms, the four-bedroom Presidential Suite and eight separate guest rooms beyond these suites.

 The one-bedroom Presidential Suite with 2,750 square feet connects to four bedrooms including one Grand Suite.
 Cream chenille and beige contemporary furnishings and walnut hardwood flooring abounds throughout the suite’s massive great room.
 Under vaulted ceilings are two living areas, a dining area, and two wall-mounted gas fireplaces.
 In one living area is a sectional sofa and easy chair centered round a leather coffee table.
 Centered in the room is an Asian-style area rug topped with six occasional chairs and a sofa with peach accents and double glass coffee tables.
 The dining area holds a dark wood table seating eight in cream-colored leather chairs and the adjoining bar has two Sub-Zero wine coolers.
 A Bose sound system and motorized drapery add to the luxury.
-An office is just off the dining room as well as a service kitchen with a small oven, undercounter refrigerators, sink, and Miele coffee machine.
+A small fitness room with a Peleton bike and an elliptical machine is just off the dining room as well as a service kitchen with a small oven, undercounter refrigerators, sink, and Miele coffee machine.
 Surrounding the entire great room is an 800 square-foot terrace with plenty of seating, a dining table, and potted palms.
 Views are of Spaceship Earth, the golf course, the pools, and miles of the surrounding area.

 The Presidential’s master bedroom has a silver accent wall with crystal sconces, king bed facing outward to the view, two soft gray chenille easy chairs with ottoman, and shimmery drapery studded with crystals.
 And best of all is the media screen and projector, concealed in the ceiling, dropping down electronically for viewing.
 The master bath sparkles with a tile and glass mosaic flooring, freestanding tub in front of a picture window overlooking the bedroom’s private balcony, two vanities, each with a slanted sink basin built into white marble, in-mirror TVs, massive dual head marble shower, and separate toilet area.
 Separating the bath and the bedroom is a marvelous closet room with leather seating, tons of drawer and hanging space, and a large mirrored vanity.
 While the Presidential Suite is number 1601, it connects off the entry hall to room numbers 1608 and 1610 to form a 3-bedroom suite with a single entry; both guestrooms are a standard size, one with an accessible bath.
 There is also a half bath off the main entry hall with Toto Washlet.